danielsodium/AniShelf/README.md

 - Clean UI
 - Skip OP button

+## To do

+ - Add scraping from Genoanime or Animixplay

 ## Playing episodes

 Anishelf opens episodes inside the application, but this can be changed to open externally in the OS default mp4 player.